🔗 LinearSVM

 - The predicted class is stored in

-. - The probability of class
+prediction. - The probability of class

-can be accessed withprobabilitiesVec[i]
+ican be accessed withprobabilitiesVec[i].

 - Classify a set of points.